Campaigning for institutional transparency, accountability and justice over four decades

 The killing of British Citizens took place in the midst of anti-Muslim carnage that resulted in over 3000 deaths and displacement of over 100, 000 people and raping of over 100 women.

-TMG has worked with the family since 2002.
-The campaign has been successful in forcing the local police to investigate the murder and charge those responsible, and established a legal team in India who has filed a civil action suite against senior politicians and police officers for crimes against humanity.
-The campaign has organized meetings, protests and parliamentary debate.
+The Monitoring Group has worked with the family since 2002.
+The campaign has been successful in forcing the local police to investigate the murder and charge those responsible, and established a legal team in India that has filed a civil action suite against senior politicians and police officers for crimes against humanity.
+The campaign has organised meetings, protests and parliamentary debate.

 Spencer Weston Support Group